 Think mini Cotswolds energy with photo-ready façades.
 It is very cute and very busy.
 There are animal cafés inside which I wouldn’t recommend supporting but the rest of the environment is lovely for a quick stroll.
 If you go, try opening time or just before closing.

-Step into a small museum or gallery
+Visit a small museum or gallery

 Soak your feet in a public foot bath